-Each entry must be original in concept, design and execution, and may not violate any U.S. copyright laws.
+Each entry must be original in concept, design, and execution, and may not violate any U.S. copyright laws.
 Only one entry is allowed to be submitted per person.
-Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
-Winning artwork will hang in the Capital for the entire year of the exhibition and cannot be returned to the students earlier.
+Entries must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
+Winning artwork will hang in the Capitol for the entire year of the exhibition and cannot be returned to the student earlier.
 Students should, therefore, submit artwork they will not need for other purposes.

-Artwork must not contain any image that is inappropriately perceived by the general public; this includes nudity, sexual content, grotesque violence or gore.
-Evaluation of the pieces’ appropriateness for public display is at the complete discretion on Congressman Blum’s office.
+Artwork must not contain any image that is inappropriately perceived by the general public; this includes nudity, sexual content, grotesque violence, or gore.
+Evaluation of the pieces’ appropriateness for public display is at the complete discretion of Congressman Blum’s office.
 Any piece that is deemed to violate these parameters of appropriateness will be immediately disqualified.

-Please visit https://tinyurl.com/BlumArt2017 and enroll online with Mr. Blum’s office.
-This form works best with Google Chrome
+Please visit https://tinyurl.com/BlumArt2018 to enroll online.
+This form works best with Google Chrome.

-Complete and submit the “2017 Congressional Art Competition Student Information and Release” (will be emailed to you.
-The National Art Competition has not release the forms yet.)
+Complete and submit the “2017 Congressional Art Competition Student Information and Release” (This form will be emailed to you when it is released by the National Art Competition board).

-The actual pieces of Art must be submitted to one of the district offices by April, 24th 2016.
+The actual pieces of art must be submitted to one of the district offices by April, 6th 2018.

-Pieces may either be mailed directly to the office or dropped of in person.
-If dropped off in person, it is STRONGLY recommended that an appointment is made to ensure that a member of the staff will be at the office to meet you.
+Pieces of art may be emailed directly to the office or dropped off in-person.
+If dropped off in-person, it is STRONGLY recommended that an appointment is made to ensure that a member of the staff will be at the office to meet you.